jackaltx/solti/TestingConcept.md

 (claude) Ah, now that's a fascinating perspective!
 You're thinking about building up a knowledge base of test results that could inform both test analysis and test generation.
 This completely changes how we should think about the master report structure.

-(Sometimes claude seems there with and show understanding the concept.
+* Sometimes claude seems there with and show understanding the concept.
 Not always.
-Notice how he strokes my ego, never really adding to the design, and yet can generate such pretty code.)
+Notice how he strokes my ego, never really adding to the design, and yet can generate such pretty code.
+I had him create this document so I can add it into the project artifacts.
+Even if you upload, it seems to work better if you reference it in the question. *